-Robert Kirshner was born in 1955 and lived in the Boston area all of his life.
+Robert Kirshner (1955-2009) lived in the Boston area all of his life.
 He began drawing in the early 1960s after seeing the Prudential Center construction site in Boston’s Back Bay.

 Kirshner used drawing as a means of communication in part due to a language deficit.
 Drawing was a way for him to record and share his awareness of the fluctuations in the weather, seasonal transformations, the upheaval and reconstruction of the urban landscape, the expansion of the public transportation system and the ever changing fate of the Boston Red Sox and Celtics.
 He was very curious, and could be found daily, coffee and bagel in hand, perusing the newspaper and asking for explanations of the phenomena taking place around him.

 Kirshner’s work has been shown and acclaimed nationally and internationally at the Berenberg Gallery in Boston; the Fuller Museum of Art in Brockton, MA; and the Outsider Art Fair, Margaret Bodell Gallery and the Phoenix Gallery in New York.
 He has won awards from MENCAP in London, England and the Edensburg Center in Pennsylvania.
 His work has been reviewed by Christine Temin in the Boston Globe and Stacy Soave in Art.